MICHELE NORRIS, Host:

 DEL BARCO: In Eureka, the town next door, a long line stretches outside the Humboldt Patient Resource Center.
 The pot dispensary is marked with the familiar green leaf logo and a Tibetan prayer flag.

 LYDIA KATZ: Truth is that Humboldt County is one of the best growers and distributors of marijuana in the world.

 DEL BARCO: Lydia Katz, who's 22, came to stock up on what he calls his medicine.

 KATZ: People here understand how much a part of the life's blood it is.
 Truly, without weed, this county would go belly up.
 Our economy depends on it.

 DEL BARCO: Retired Sheriff Steve Cobine recalls that when logging and fishing jobs dried up in the late 1960s, hippies moved in and bought the cheap land.

-Mr. STEVE COBINE (Retired Sheriff): And I'd see people living in tepees, and tents and dead school buses and whatnot.
+STEVE COBINE: And I'd see people living in tepees, and tents and dead school buses and whatnot.